airacingtech/muticar_rules_of_engagement/README.md

 - `pass_state` carries the FSM value using `PASS_STATE_*` constants so planners pin to the correct engagement mode, including abort behaviour defined in lane metadata.
 - `pass_sequence` increments whenever a fresh pass is requested so acknowledgements and completions match even if packets drop.
 - `target_car_id`/`pass_zone_id` bind the requester to a specific defender and certified straight defined in the track configuration table, which encodes lane boundaries, speed profiles, clearance envelopes, and abort plans without altering message semantics.
-- `yield_speed_cms` stores the negotiated follow speed with centimetre-per-second resolution so both controllers hold the same target once yield mode begins.
+- `yield_speed` stores the negotiated follow speed with meter-per-second resolution so both controllers hold the same target once yield mode begins.
 - `request_ttl_ms` is applied against `header.stamp`; receivers compute `deadline = header.stamp + request_ttl_ms` and revert to `PASS_STATE_IDLE` after that time.

 ### Autonomous multi-car state machine